Can I Use a Car Tire Pump on My Bike?

 Check The PSI

-Pound Per Square Inch (PSI) refers to the air pressure needed to keep a bicycle tire running smoothly.
-If you’re unsure about the PSI of your bicycle tire, look on the side of the tire where it touches the rim; the recommended air pressure is usually listed there.
+Pound Per Square Inch (PSI) is the air pressure needed to keep a bicycle tire running smoothly.
+If you’re unsure about the PSI pressure measurement of your bicycle tire, look on the side of the tire where it touches the rim; the recommended cold inflation pressure is usually listed there.

 Bike Tire Type PSI Range